Xunnamius/black-flag/docs/getting-started.md

-# Getting Started With Black Flag
+# Black Flag: Getting Started

 What follows is a simple step-by-step guide for building, running, and testing a brand new CLI tool from scratch.
 We'll call it: `myctl`.

-> There's also a functional [`myctl` demo repository][10].
+> There's also a functional [`myctl` demo repository][1].
 And you can interact
 > with the published version on NPM: `npx -p @black-flag/demo myctl --help`.

 ### Building and Running Your CLI